paulacd/itp_live_web/README.md

 we will be using google chrome mostly

+### what languages are present on a website?

-html stands for hyper text markup language
+html stands for hyper text markup language, it holds the content of the website

 as we may think article about science right after world war ii http://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/

+css stands for cascading style sheet, it alters style and behavior of the webpage and is able to do transitions.

+javascript is a programming language, is procedural and adds interactivity to the webpage. the standard name of javascript is ecmascript.

+### html

 ## class 02, 2016, 09 13